 Canon 1D vs Olympus E-M10

-The Canon EOS-1D and the Olympus OM-D E-M10 are two digital cameras that were officially introduced, respectively, in September 2001 and January 2014.
+The Canon EOS-1D and the Olympus OM-D E-M10 are two digital cameras that were announced, respectively, in September 2001 and January 2014.
 The 1D is a DSLR, while the E-M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (E-M10) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is considerably smaller (60 percent) than the Canon 1D.
 Moreover, the E-M10 is substantially lighter (75 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the E-M10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D) and the Micro Four Thirds Lens Catalog (E-M10).
 Mirrorless cameras, such as the E-M10, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.